-Do not despair; as you continue, you will see more than enough of the overdone gilt decorations synonymous with the time.
+Do not despair; you will see more than enough overdone gilt decorations synonymous with the time as you continue.

-From the audience hall, you will continue up the main floor where you will tour the main rooms that are all positioned on a corner of the square-shaped palace.
+You will continue up the main floor from the audience hall, where you will tour the main rooms positioned on a corner of the square-shaped palace.

 An overabundance of gold molding, ceiling frescoes, tapestries, and ivory candelabras will make your head spin if your eyes can handle it.
 Add to this that each room has a striking deep color scheme from peacock blue to emerald green.

 I felt physically dizzy leaving the palace tour.
 It reminded me of the feeling you get after coming off a Waltzer.
 And all due to the overkill of opulence upon opulence.

 There is no single square inch of wall or floor left untouched.

 Outside the gardens, I still cannot fathom why the king found the palace’s interior relaxing.